-As the climate changes, the global ecosystem experiences debilitating effects.
-Resource depletion degrades the global food supply’s security.
+As the climate changes, global ecosystems experience debilitating effects.
+Resource depletion degrades the security of the global food supply.
 Society can adopt eco-conscious consumption strategies such as limiting waste and supporting agricultural stability.

 A significant portion of food waste derives from cities.
 Urbanites can use food waste reduction methods and technologies to maximize the supply and reduce ecological degradation.
 City dwellers actually have abundant resources available to them to save food for future household consumption, to gather food for charity, and to compost food scraps (as described below).
 Below are 10 useful tips to reduce food waste:

 Individuals can reduce food waste and conserve resources by preparing meals for the week in large quantities.
 Rather than going to the store each time you need an ingredient, you can prep various items at the beginning of the week, mixing and matching them to create different meals.
 Increasing the ease of meal development by cooking ahead of time decreases waste production over time.

 2. Plan Your Menu Before Going to the Store